julia-dizhak/code-examples/concepts/closure.md

     </pre>
 </details>

-### What you will see in console after running code example below?
-Could you change a code and display 0 1 2 ...
-10 in console?
+### What you will see in console?
+Could you change code and display i equals to 0 1 2 ...
+10 every sec in console ?
 ```
 for (var i = 0; i < 10; i++) {
     setTimeout(function() {